coin icon

 You can adjust these fields to see how they affect your monthly payment and the total amount you repay.

-The loan calculator uk assumes the interest rate remains fixed for the duration of the term.
+The calculator assumes the interest rate remains fixed for the duration of the term.

 Moneyfacts tip Image of Rhiannon Philps